 There are many beautiful flowers that thrive as perennials in our climate here in Ottawa, and that also provide sources of nectar to our local butterflies.
 Here are just a few plants that are often included in butterfly gardens and are sure to attract hungry butterflies to your garden:

 While feeding the butterflies is important, if you want to cover all your bases to attract them to your gardens when planning your butterfly garden.
 Consider planting one or two host plants.
 Host plants that are suited to a flower garden include any species of milkweed, or “butterfly weed” as it’s commonly called, which will attract Monarch Butterflies.
 Also, a common herb found in many people’s gardens, Dill, is the host plant for the Black Swallowtail.
 Examples of some trees and shrubs that act as host plants for butterflies include:

 - Poplar trees (Mourning Cloak, White Admiral, Viceroy);

 - Elm trees (Question Mark).

-Let us bring the Butterflies to You!
+Let us bring the butterflies to you!

-Alan’s Landscaping Heather’s Gardens offers garden design and installation services for butterfly gardens.
+Shade Group offers garden design and installation services for butterfly gardens.
 Contact us today, if you would like to learn more about butterfly gardening in Ottawa and bring more butterflies to your yard.